CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 ## EVPN Symmetric Routing

-The following shows an EVPN symmetric routing configuration with external prefix (type-5) routing through exit leafs (border01 and border02) connected to an edge router.
+The following shows an EVPN symmetric routing configuration with:

+- BGP in the underlay
+- VXLAN encapsulation server connectivity
+- EVPN as the control plane
+- Distributed gateway routing, with SVI as gateways living on border leafs

 {{< img src = "/images/cumulus-linux/evpn-symmetric-config.png" >}}